Emergency scheme to avoid costly delays

 Agreement between all parties was made and alterations to the existing traffic management were implemented.

-A CCTV and jetting crew was mobilised to site on the same evening to carry out a full assessment and obtain measurements; the materials were ordered and arrived the folliowing evening.
+A CCTV and jetting crew was mobilised to site on the same evening to carry out a full assessment and obtain measurements; the materials were ordered and arrived the following evening.

 How did we do?